-- Visit with other fully vaccinated people indoors without wearing masks or physical distancing. - Visit with unvaccinated people from a single household who are at low risk for severe COVID-19 disease indoors without wearing masks or physical distancing. - o Refrain from quarantine and testing following a known exposure if asymptomatic.
+- Visit with other fully vaccinated people indoors without wearing masks or physical distancing. - Visit with unvaccinated people from a single household who are at low risk for severe COVID-19 disease indoors without wearing masks or physical distancing. - Refrain from quarantine and testing following a known exposure if asymptomatic. - No longer need to wear a mask outdoors except in certain crowded settings and venues.